 A. Introduction: The unique character of the Gospel of Mark.

 1. Revelation 4:7 describes the cherubim around God’s throne as beings with four faces: a lion, a calf, a man, and an eagle.
 By long tradition, the church has attributed one of these “faces” to each of the Gospels, according to the character and message of the particular Gospel.
 In the cathedrals of Europe this motif is repeated again and again by carvings or paintings of each one of these creatures, typically with a book.
-By tradition, the creature that represents the Gospel of Mark is the calf or the ox – a creature of work and service.
+Over the centuries, different traditions have connected these four faces of the cherubim in different ways.
+One way of thinking has connected the Gospel of Mark with the ox, because the Gospel of Mark shows Jesus as a servant, just as an ox is an animal of work and service.
 The Gospel of Mark shows Jesus as the Servant of God, as a Workman of God.

 a.
 For this reason, the Gospel of Mark is a “busy” book.
 In this Gospel, Jesus seems the busiest, quickly moving from one event to another.
 One of the key words in the Gospel is immediately, occurring more than 40 times in Mark.
 We see Jesus as a servant – busy meeting needs and busy being God’s Messiah.